-A new report from STORAGECafé, a self-storage search website, investigates where people are the luckiest when it comes to living space.
+A new study from StorageCafe, a nationwide storage space marketplace, investigates the details behind different types of living spaces.
 The study shows how the average size of newly built American homes has evolved during the past decade.

 Single-Family Homes Have More Bedrooms

-The average size of a single-family residence built in 2019 in the U.S. was 2,611 square feet, according to U.S. Census Data.
-That’s 143 square feet more than in 2010.
+Single-family homeowners often find it much easier to adapt to work-from-home situations than apartment dwellers.
+According to U.S. Census data, the average size of a single-family residence built in 2019 in the U.S. was 2,611 square feet, which is 143 square feet more than in 2010.

-New apartments, on the other hand, followed an opposite trend, losing about 90 square feet from 2010 to 2019.
-New apartments built in 2010 encompassed 1,245 square feet on average, while 2019-built units only ticked 1,156 square feet.
+New apartments, on the other hand, followed the opposite trend, losing about 90 square feet from 2010 to 2019.
+Apartments built in 2010 encompassed 1,245 square feet on average, while units built in 2019 averaged only 1,156 square feet.
+The decrease in average apartment size over the past decade may mean working from home is more challenging when you’re a renter rather than a homeowner.
+More bedrooms allow homeowners to have dedicated spaces for home offices and other remote activities, while many apartments only have studio or single-bedroom layouts.

-While this may be good news if you can afford a big house, this trend also indicates there might be a lack of starter homes for young families who remain renters for longer.
+While this may be good news if you can afford a big house, the trend towards increasing home sizes and decreasing apartment sizes also indicates there might be a lack of starter homes for young families who remain renters for longer periods.
+The decrease in apartment sizes combined with the increase in larger single-family homes presents a challenge for first-time homebuyers looking for an affordable entry point.

 Big Homes in Chicago, Small Seattle Apartments

-Among the country’s top 20 biggest cities, Chicago ranks first in the size of newly built houses.
-The average size of a house built there in 2019 was 3,300 square feet.
-These houses are 916 square feet bigger than ones constructed in 2010.
+Chicago ranks first among the country’s 20 biggest cities in the size of newly built houses.
+The appeal of these large homes includes flexibility, resale value, and amenities.
+The average size of a house built in Chicago in 2019 was 3,300 square feet, making it 916 square feet bigger than the average home constructed in 2010.
+The large size provides ample space for homeowners to carve out dedicated home offices and workout areas.

-Denver is building the smallest houses among the 20 cities.
-The average size of a single-family home built there in 2019 was 2,056 square feet, almost 200 smaller than homes built in 2010.
+Denver, in contrast, is building the smallest houses among the 20 cities.
+The average size of a single-family home built there in 2019 was 2,056 square feet, almost 200 square feet smaller than homes built in 2010.